-Oxford University Press published his book The Age of Em: Work, Love and Life When Robots Rule the Earth in June 2016, and will publish The Elephant in the Brain, co-authored with Kevin Simler, in spring 2017.
-Professor Hanson has had five hundred media mentions, given two hundred invited talks, and his blog OvercomingBias.com has had eight million visits.
+Oxford University Press published his book The Age of Em: Work, Love and Life When Robots Rule the Earth in June 2016, and his book The Elephant in the Brain: Hidden Motives in Everyday Life, co-authored with Kevin Simler, in January, 2018.
+Professor Hanson has 1100 media mentions, given 400 invited talks, and his blog OvercomingBias.com has had eight million visits.

 Professor Hanson has pioneered prediction markets, also known as information markets and idea futures, since 1988.
 He was the first to write in detail about creating and subsidizing markets to gain better estimates on a wide variety of important topics.
 He was a principal architect of the first internal corporate markets, at Xanadu in 1990, of the first web markets, the Foresight Exchange since 1994, of DARPA's Policy Analysis Market, from 2001 to 2003, and of IARPA's combinatorial markets DAGGRE and SCICAST from 2010 to 2015.
 Professor Hanson developed new technologies for conditional, combinatorial, and intermediated trading, and studied insider trading, manipulation, and other foul play.
 He has written and spoken widely on the application of idea futures to business and policy, and has advised many ventures.
 He suggests "futarchy", a form of governance based on prediction markets.